 More than 4 million people watched 1st dog telethon

-Seventy dogs from rescues across the country were featured on the two-hour Thanksgiving night telecast.
-The producers hope the show becomes a fixture in the future.
+Seventy dogs from rescues across the country were featured on the two-hour Thanksgiving night telecast — a show the producer see becoming a fixture in the future.

-More than 4 million people tuned in to the program.
-It was co-hosted by actresses Hilary Swank and Jane Lynch on the Fox Network.
+More than 4 million people tuned in to the show, which was co-hosted by actresses Hilary Swank and Jane Lynch, and aired on donated time from the Fox Network.